GeorgeWilliamStrong/multimodal-to-markdown/README.md

 **How it works**

 Legacy microsoft file formats (`.DOC` and `.ppt`) are first converted to their modern `.DOCX` and `.PPTX` equivalents.
 The Docling model instance then triggers a series of specialised models to parse the document.
-This combines specialised models for segmenting document layouts, performing OCR, extracting tables, and more.
+This includes models for segmenting document layouts, performing OCR, extracting tables, and more.
 By default, the current implementation is designed to run on available CUDA-enabled GPUs.
 See the `/models/docling/v0.1.2/model.py` file for more details.

 **How to deploy the model?**
 1. Run the following command to download the model weights locally.